Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

 as they seem
  aspiration is just h
  visarga is just h
- /anusvara|candrabindu (is on my lhs palm, and mirrored on my rhs palm)/ is just m
+ /anusvara|candrabindu (is on my lhs palm, and mirrored on my rhs palm; when i dropped a drop of sesame tahini there)/ is just m

 rama, and sita, sitting in the /treehouse|palace|cityogodz/; visual spacial (menzies had a book including texuo, probably (not) followed by linguistics) navigationomemory